-Unlike most mutual funds, the Fund does not have flow-through tax treatment but instead is taxed as a regular corporation for U.S. federal income tax purposes.
-Because of the Fund's substantial investments in MLPs, the Fund is not eligible to elect to be treated as a regulated investment company under the Internal Revenue Code of 1986, as amended (the "Code").
-Accordingly, the Fund is subject to U.S. federal income tax on its taxable income at rates applicable to corporations (currently at a maximum rate of 35%) as well as state income taxes.
+Unlike most mutual funds, the Fund does not have flowthrough tax treatment but instead is taxed as a regular corporation for U.S. federal income tax purposes.
+Because of the Fund's substantial investments in MLPs, the Fund is not eligible to elect to be treated as a RIC under the Code.
+Accordingly, the Fund is subject to U.S. federal income tax on its taxable income at rates applicable to corporations (currently at a rate of 21%) as well as state income taxes.

-The adviser specifically focuses on MLP interests that it deems attractive in the current market based on the following considerations:
+The Adviser specifically focuses on MLP interests that it deems attractive in the current market based on the following considerations:

-- MLPs often have stable distributions and attractive growth profiles.
-The adviser seeks MLPs that continue their record of achieving earnings growth through operational expansion, rate increases, and acquisitions.
+- MLPs with stable distributions and attractive growth profiles.
+The Adviser seeks MLPs that continue their record of achieving earnings growth through operational expansion, rate increases, and acquisitions.
 Over the past several years many of the major oil companies have divested midstream energy assets, providing an opportunity for MLPs to acquire these assets at attractive valuations.
 Divestitures may continue and may facilitate further attractive acquisition opportunities for MLPs.
-Since MLPs tend to distribute most of their available cash to unit holders, the adviser believes that distributions should continue to increase as MLPs increase their earnings. - MLPs in certain industries that operate strategically important assets typically generate stable, predictable cash flows.
+Since MLPs tend to distribute a large portion of their available cash to unit holders, the Adviser believes that distributions should increase to the extent that MLPs increase their earnings. - MLPs in certain industries that operate strategically important assets typically generate stable, predictable cash flows.
 For example, certain MLPs operate midstream energy assets that provide the core infrastructure for delivery of energy products to consumers, such as the pipeline delivery of petroleum products.
-The adviser believes that due to the feebased nature of certain MLPs, unrelated to commodity prices, and the long-term importance of their midstream energy assets, these MLPs are positioned to generate stable cash flows throughout economic cycles due to the inelastic nature of demand.
-MLP product pipelines tend to be regulated by federal and state authorities to ensure that rates are fair, and may include inflationary rate increases which provide an environment for highly predictable cash flows.

-- High barriers to entry.
-The adviser favors MLPs with larger asset bases and significant operations, which may enjoy a competitive advantage over other entities seeking to enter the sector.
+The Adviser believes that due to the fee-based nature of certain MLPs, unrelated to commodity prices, and the long-term importance of their midstream energy assets, these MLPs are positioned to generate stable cash flows throughout economic cycles due to the inelastic nature of demand for energy.
+MLP product pipelines tend to be regulated by federal and state authorities to ensure that rates are fair, and may include inflationary rate increases which provide an environment for highly predictable cash flows. - High barriers to entry.
+The Adviser favors MLPs with larger asset bases and significant operations, which may enjoy a competitive advantage over other entities seeking to enter the sector.
 Because of the difficulty in creating new rights-of-way, particularly in densely populated regions, the relatively lower cost of expansion projects on existing systems and the high cost of constructing midstream energy assets, as well as the difficulty of developing the expertise necessary to comply with the regulations governing the operation of such assets, the barriers to enter the midstream energy sector are high. - Inefficient market.
 Because of a lack of broad institutional ownership and in-depth research, the market for MLPs is often inefficient, an opportunity which the Fund will seek to exploit.
 Historically, there has been a lack of MLP ownership for many institutional investors.
-Because MLPs often generate unrelated business taxable income, tax-exempt investors such as pension plans, endowments, employee benefit plans, and individual retirement accounts have not traditionally been MLP investors.
-MLPs are held predominantly by taxable U.S. retail investors.
+Because MLPs often generate unrelated business taxable income ("UBTI"), tax-exempt investors such as pension plans, endowments, employee benefit plans, and individual retirement accounts have not traditionally been MLP investors.
+MLPs are held to a large extent by taxable U.S. retail investors.
 Because of the perceived tax-reporting burdens and complexities associated with MLP investments, MLPs have historically appealed only to certain retail investors.
-The adviser believes that due to this limited focus, the market for MLPs can experience inefficiencies which the adviser will seek to exploit.
+The Adviser believes that due to this limited focus, the market for MLPs can experience inefficiencies which the Adviser will seek to exploit.